Everything You Need To Know About Omega 3 Fats

 To avoid taking in too much mercury, a toxic heavy metal in fish, you should alternate the types of fish you eat, and limit varieties known to be high in mercury.

-If you choose not to consume fish because of mercury or other concerns, it’s best to supplement with fish oil.
-Or, if you’re vegan, an alternative to try is algae oil.
+If you’re vegan, an alternative to try is algae oil.
 Fish and algae oils don’t contain mercury as a result of processing.

 It’s generally considered safe to consume up to 3 – 6g of fish oil per day.
 If you include a high quality fish oil supplement and a variety of sources of healthy fats in your diet, you don’t have to worry about counting omega 3 fats.